mengmeiye/mengmeiye.github.io/_pages/about.md

 I am a Staff Research Scientist working on <b>Confidential Computing</b> and <b>Cloud Infrastructure</b> at IBM Research.
 I received my Ph.D. degree from Rutgers University - New Brunswick in Electrical and Computer Engineering in 2021 (advisor: Prof. Sheng Wei).

-I have published research works in top-tier conferences such as DAC, ICCAD, HOST, IEEE CLOUD, and KVM Forum.
-My works have been recognized with a `Best Paper Award` at IEEE ICCD 2016 and a `Best Paper Nomination` at IEEE HOST 2018.
+I have published research works in top-tier conferences such as ACSAC, DAC, ICCAD, HOST, IEEE CLOUD, and KVM Forum.
+My papers have been recognized with a `Distinguished Paper with Artifacts Award` at ACSAC 2023, a `Best Paper Nomination` at IEEE HOST 2018, and a `Best Paper Award` at IEEE ICCD 2016.

 Email: m y e [ a t ] i b m . c o m